andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

 * `dimension`: The dimension that you want to transform.
 * `fromFormat`: The format that will be received by the function.
 * `toFormat`: The format that you want at the function output.
-* `forceStringOutput`: This property force the output to be a string. i.e. if you want to have `{"timestamp": "1477379967"}` as time output instead of `{"timestamp": 1477379967}`` you have to set this property to true.
+* `forceStringOutput`: This property forces the output to be a string. i.e. if you want to have `{"timestamp": "1477379967"}` as time output instead of `{"timestamp": 1477379967}`` you have to set this property to true.
 Its default value is false.
+* `forceTimestamp`: This property forces to output a timestamp if it doesn't exists at the event. i.e. if you want to have `{"timestamp": 1477379967,"a":"hello-world"}` as output when you have: `{"a": "hello-word"}`` you have to set this property to true.
+Its default value is true.
+When forcing timestamp, if you have a null timestamp value at input, current time will be sended at output.

 Both `fromFormat` and `toFormat` must be: "ISO", "millis", "secs" or "pattern: ...".